Pursuit of Peace.

 Only through unconditional love will it be rebuilt.

-Much has been said recently about internal disputes between Jews in Israel.
-Can we stop these disputes?
-Perhaps not.
-But we can live with these disputes providing we remember one essential rule: "Every person is worthy of profound respect, regardless of his beliefs and level of observance."
+Much is said about internal disputes between Jews in Israel.
+Perhaps we cannot completely eliminate these disputes.
+But we must never forget an essential rule: "Every person is worthy of profound respect, regardless of their beliefs and level of observance."

 I may have differences and disagree with other Jews on various issues.
-I may have differences and disagree with my wife on various issues as well.
-But just as I would never consider distancing from my wife based on our disagreements, so too I would never consider distancing myself from other Jews based on our differences.
+I may disagree with my wife on various issues as well.
+But just as I would never consider distancing from my wife based on our disagreements, so too I would never consider distancing myself from other Jews.

-How appropriate that the city of Jerusalem is actually a contraction of two words – Yeru-Shalem – "peace will be seen."
-May the Almighty bless us with the patience and sensitivity to avoid destructive arguments and to accord proper respect all.
+How appropriate that the city of Jerusalem is actually a contraction of two words - Yeru-Shalem - "peace will be seen."
+May the Almighty bless us with the patience and sensitivity to avoid destructive arguments, and to accord proper respect to all.